|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Students who hold their first bachelor's degree from Temple are exempted from courses or course categories required of all undergraduates, such as non-major Core Curriculum requirements.
 However, courses accepted in transfer for a student's first Temple degree may not apply to their second Temple degree, depending on the second degree requirements.

-To receive credit for courses taken on a non-Temple study abroad program during the academic year or summer sessions, matriculated students in good academic standing are required to discuss their study abroad plans with their academic adviser, have the International Programs Office endorse the chosen study abroad program, and seek final written approval from their school or college advising office.
-Students should obtain the Study Abroad Approval form from their adviser or the International Programs Office, and during the semester prior to study abroad, fill out the form and obtain the appropriate signatures.
+To receive credit for courses taken on a non-Temple study abroad program during the academic year or summer sessions, matriculated students in good academic standing are required to discuss their study abroad plans with their academic advisor, have the International Programs Office endorse the chosen study abroad program, and seek final written approval from their school or college advising office.
+Students should obtain the Study Abroad Approval form from their advisor or the International Programs Office, and during the semester prior to study abroad, fill out the form and obtain the appropriate signatures.

 Permission to study abroad is rescinded if the student’s GPA falls below 2.0, or the student is placed on academic warning or probation.
 As with all courses accepted in transfer, only a grade of C- of higher is acceptable; an official transcript must be forwarded to the student’s advising office before the beginning of the following semester.
 30 of the student’s last 45 credits must be taken at Temple University.